SAP-samples/btp-task-center-integration/s4hana-public-cloud-scenario/s4provisionusers.md

 2. Select your source job and choose the **Jobs** icon.
 3. Choose the **Run Now** icon to start the **Read** Job.
 4. Monitor the status under **Job Logs** until you see a **Success** status.
 You will need to navigate away and come back to this page to see the updated status.
-5. View the details of the job execution and confirm users were provisioned successfully.
+5. View the details of the job execution and confirm users and groups were provisioned successfully.
 6. Log into your SAP S/4HANA cloud system, and confirm that the **Global User ID** is populated for the business users.